kiannaquines/Django-AuthX/README.rst

 ============
-Django-authX
+Django-AuthX
 ============

-Django-authX is a Django library designed to provide a flexible, customizable, and easy-to-integrate authentication system for Django applications.
+Django-authX is a Django library designed to provide a flexible, customizable, easy-to-integrate authentication system for Django applications.

-Django-authX enhances and extends authentication features, allowing developers to efficiently manage user authentication and authorization processes.
+Django-authX enhances and extends authentication features, allowing developers to manage user authentication and authorization processes efficiently.

 Quick start
 -----------